OfficeDev/microsoft-teams-apps-company-communicator/README.md

 This is the log of changes implemented for Company Communicator.

+**v4.30**
+- Message tracking has been extended to include message button click tracking.
+- Updating the PBIX file to report on button click tracking.

 **v4.23**
 - Fix when deleting group associations.
 Due to the changes incorporated to support multiple associations for a specific groups the code to delete group associations was not working.